ayeshahasan11/SQL-Projects-DataAnalytics/README.md

 ## Overview
 This project demonstrates how SQL can be used to explore and analyze data from a simulated farmers’ market database.
 The database contains information about vendors, customers, products, booth assignments, and purchases.
+I wrote SQL queries to extract, join, aggregate, and transform data to answer business-relevant questions — such as identifying high-spending customers, analyzing booth rental patterns, and categorizing products.

 The goal of the project was to answer real business questions, such as:
 - Which vendors rent booths most frequently?